emissary-ingress/emissary/DEVELOPING.md

 can do this now) and also running the type checker by hand before submitting
 anything:

-- `make mypy` will start check all the Ambassador code
+- `make mypy` will check all the Ambassador code

-Since `make mypy` uses the daemon for caching, it should be very fast after the first run.
 Ambassador code should produce *no* warnings and *no* errors.

-If you're concerned that the cache is somehow wrong (or if you just want the daemon to not be there any more), `make mypy-clean` will stop the daemon and clear the cache.
+If you're concerned that the mypy cache is somehow wrong, delete the `.mypy_cache/` directory to clear the cache.

 ### How do I get the source code for a release?